kishorekumary/hello-world/README.md

-### What resources will be created?
-We create long list of resources.
+### Resources that will be created with this  We create long list of resources.
 Broadly VPC related, Loadbalaner related, cloudwatch related, s3 related(upload envs only) and ecs related services.
 ---

 #### VPC related!